suspicious-salmon/urop-ml-prediction-deformation/README.md

 I ran the code in Windows 11 Anaconda, using the modules contained in `environment.yml`.
 Also needed is pytorch (optionally alongside Nvidia CUDA).

 Set up the environment by, in anaconda terminal in repository folder, executing `conda env create -f environment.yml` (this might take a while to install everything).
 It will create an environment called my_ccml_env, or whatever you change the first line to in `environment.yml`.
+Then install pytorch.